 - Social Security numbers

-- Other linkable numbers such as driver license numbers, certification numbers, etc.
+- Other linkable numbers such as driver's license numbers, certification numbers, etc.

-All variables directly identifying reearch subjects must be removed or masked prior to deposit.
+All variables directly identifying research subjects must be removed or masked prior to deposit.

-Variables that can also be problematic are the indirect identifiers that may be used in conjunction with other information to identify individual respondents.
-Examples of indirect identifiers include:
+Indirect identifiers.
+These are variables that can be problematic as they may be used together or in conjunction with other information to identify individual respondents.
+Examples include:

-- Detailed geographic information (e.g., state, county, or census tract of residence)
+- Detailed geographic information (e.g., state, county, province, or census tract of residence)

 - Educational institutions (from which the respondent graduated and year of graduation)